 There is quite a range of referencing management available to help you manage and format your references.
 Most of the more extensive applications require some form of installation on your computer or device.

-There are a number of free tools available to help format your references.
+There are a number of free tools available to help format individual references.
 However, some will do a better job than others so it's up to you to make sure your references are formatted correctly before handing in your assignment.
 Here are some examples:

 There are a number of ways you can ask for help with any referencing style.
 You can: